lohitpt252003/frontend-for-annaforces/app/README.md

 *   **`OTPVerification`**: Allows users to verify their email address by entering an OTP sent to their registered email.
 Upon successful verification, the user can then log in.
 *   **`Logout`**: A component that triggers the logout process, clearing user data from `localStorage` and redirecting to the login page.
 *   **`WelcomePage`**: A simple page displayed after successful user login.
 *   **`Problems`**: Fetches and displays a list of all available problems from the backend.
 Includes search and filter functionalities (by title, ID, difficulty, and tags).
 Problem titles are clickable links to their detail pages.
+Now includes a "View Solution" button for each problem.
 *   **`ProblemDetail`**: Displays the detailed information for a specific problem, fetched from the backend.
 If the problem is not found, it displays a message indicating that the problem is not there.
+Now includes a "View Solution" button.
 *   **`SolutionDetail`**: Displays the solution code (Python, C++, C) and explanation (`solution.md`) for a specific problem, fetched from the backend.
 Handles loading states and errors.
-*   **`Profile`**: Displays the logged-in user's profile information, fetched from the backend.
+*   **`Profile`**: Displays user profile information.
+Now allows editing of name, username, and bio.
+Also displays a list of solved problems with clickable links to problem details.
 *   **`UserSubmissions`**: Displays a sortable table of all submissions for a specific user, fetched from the backend.
 Includes robust filter functionalities (by problem ID, status, language, and timestamp) with dynamically generated status options to ensure accuracy.
-Each submission ID is a clickable link to its detailed view.
+Each submission ID is a clickable link to its detailed view, and problem IDs are now clickable links to problem details.
 *   **`ProblemSubmissions`**: Displays a list of all submissions for a specific problem, fetched from the backend.
 Includes filter functionalities (by user ID, status, and timestamp).
-Each submission is a clickable link to its detailed view.
+Each submission is a clickable link to its detailed view, and user IDs are now clickable links to user profiles.
 *   **`SubmissionDetail`**: Displays the detailed information for a specific submission, including code, language, status, and test results, fetched from the backend.
 If the submission is not found, it displays a message indicating that the submission is not there.
 *   **`CodeSubmission`**: Provides a form for users to submit code for a specific problem, including language selection and code input.
 *   **`Credits`**: Displays credits for the project, including contributors and technologies used.